-Navajo Department of Fish and Wildlife permits special hunts of pronghorn in NNDFW Big Game Management Unit 16 in New Lands, south of Sanders, AZ.
+Navajo Department of Fish and Wildlife permits special hunts of pronghorn in NNHP Big Game Management Unit 16 in New Lands, south of Sanders, AZ.
 Pronghorn population numbers have been declining in the Southwest due to various threats that decrease and fragment habitat.
 Habitat loss due to human population growth has affected their overall range.
 Habitat fragmentation from urban sprawl and highway construction have dramatically impacted dispersal and migration of pronghorn herds (AGFD 2013).
 Loss of habitat from the expansion of juniper of other shrub species due to a lack of fire suppression have affected range quality and habitat suitability.
 Grazing and historic fencing practices have reduced habitat quality and created barriers that prevent pronghorn crossings.
 Finally, drought and predation have also affected pronghorn populations.
 The introduction and spread of many noxious weed species within rangelands and pastures on the Navajo Nation may also affect forage quality, replacing native forbs and herbaceous species with less palatable species.
 Pronghorn antelope are browsers that prefer shorter plants, with grass being a minor food source (AGFD 2013).

-Pronghorn range on the Navajo Nation includes the New Lands area, the southwestern portion north of Flagstaff, and checkerboard lands in New Mexico.
+Pronghorn range on the Navajo Nation includes the New Lands area, Kaibeto, Shiprock, the southwestern portion north of Flagstaff, and checkerboard lands in New Mexico.
+It is likely this species occurs in other areas across the Navajo Nation; however, due to limited survey information occupancy is unknown.